 By intervening for children and youth at critical stages of development, we support their health and wellness, enabling them to thrive.
 By providing time for the caregiver's self-care, we stabilize the kinship family, preventing disruption of the child into foster care.

-Kinship caregivers frequently abandon their own physical and mental health needs when they become primary caregivers for abused and neglected children.
-Without access to proper services and without caring for themselves, the needs of the children can overwhelm a kinship caregiver, causing further disruption to the child's stability and degradation in the quality of life for caregivers.
+Kinship caregivers frequently abandon their physical and mental health needs when they become primary caregivers for abused and neglected children.
+Without access to proper services and caring for themselves, the needs of the children can overwhelm a kinship caregiver, causing further disruption to the child's stability and degradation in the quality of life for caregivers.
 That is why Foster Kinship began offering respite care for kinship families using Foster Kinship's evidence-based model for family stability in 2020.

 If you have concerns about the behavior of the child in your home, we offer consultations with our behavioral specialist who can assist you in identifying resources in the community based on your needs.